meilisearch/documentation/guides/advanced_guides/keys.md

 You can communicate it as:
 - an environment variable: `MEILI_MASTER_KEY=xxx`
-- a CLI option : `./meilisearch --master-key "xxx"`
+- a CLI option: `./meilisearch --master-key "xxx"`

 With this master key: a private key and a public key will be generated.
 They can be retrieved using the [keys route](/references/keys.md).